romainnm/angular14plus-playground/README.md

     * Add `!` to tell TypeScript that the value will be set eventually.
     * Configure the `Input` decorator to ensure that an error is caught if we forget to pass a value.
 * Angular 15 doesn't ship with environment file by default.
 CLI schematic: `ng g environments`.
+* `takeUntilDestroyed` added in Angular 16.
+No need to unsubscribe in ngOnDestroy